rahul-0407/blockchain-escrow/README.md

 # Tourism Escrow Smart Contract

+🚀 **Deployed on zkSync Era!**
+The Tourism Escrow System is now live on **zkSync Era**, enabling **faster, cheaper, and scalable transactions** for tourists and service providers.

+---

 ## Overview
 The **Tourism Escrow System** is a decentralized smart contract built to ensure **secure and transparent transactions** between tourists and service providers in the tourism sector.

 It is primarily designed for:
 - Accommodation bookings (hotels, homestays, resorts)